How to File for Bankruptcy

 When filing for bankruptcy, once the type to be filed is determined, a bankruptcy petition will be prepared and filed.
 Whoever prepares your petition must understand state exemptions.
 In Texas, a specific understanding of Texas state exemptions is necessary to determine if any assets are not subject to bankruptcy, including any real estate, cars, money and certain personal belongings (however, this is not usually an issue).

 After the petition has been completed and filed, notice of the bankruptcy filing will be sent to all creditors.
 This will let them know you have filed for protection under the bankruptcy code and will stop any collection, repossession or foreclosure efforts.

 If you elect to file for a Chapter 13 bankruptcy, you will then have a meeting of creditors, which typically takes place in bankruptcy court.
 This meeting generally takes place in a cubicle-type, non-threatening environment.
 At this meeting (also called the Section 341 meeting of creditors), a Chapter 13 trustee will review your petition and your proposed repayment plan.
 Creditors have the option to attend this meeting but generally opt not to.
-If you file with Leinart Law Firm, an attorney will attend and represent you at this meeting.
+If you file with Leinart Law Firm, a bankruptcy attorney will attend and represent you at this meeting.